matwoodatms/hat-trick/codingSetup.md

 `sudo apt-get install python-wxgtk-media3.0`

+# Keeping the Raspberry Pi screen on
+Because we're using an older version of the OS to support the round screen we don't have access to turn off screen blanking via preferences.

+On the device, run:
+`xset -dpms`
+`xset s off`

+This should turn off screen blanking.
+These values get reset on reboot.

 # Getting ready for Bluetooth
 Sadly some combination of all that follow were necessary to get bluetooth working on the RPi.
 `sudo apt-get install bluetooth bluez libbluetooth-dev python-bluez`